Are you planning to scale your e-commerce business? Or any online business, for that matter? Email marketing is vital.

 One of the most critical aspects of e-commerce marketing is not waiting until you have a vast email list before starting email marketing.

 We recommend that you start the moment that you gain your first subscriber.
-The important thing is that continue working to grow your email list.
+The important thing is that you continue working to grow your email list.

 2. Use the language of your target audience